ezziewho/idosell-order-sync/README.md

 A lightweight backend application for synchronizing, processing, and exporting sales data from the IdoSell platform.
 Designed as a daily job with secure REST API access.

+Created as part of a backend technical challenge.
 ---

 ## Features